Genevieve Gorst Herfurth Award Call for Nominations

 Note: Whenever a student completes a promising paper that leads to co-authorship for publication with a faculty member, the Social Sciences Divisional Committee strongly encourages retention of the sole-authored version for nomination for this award).

-Nominations should be addressed to the Social Sciences Divisional Committee and sent to Michaela Aust (email@example.com).
-The annual application deadline will be 15 January.
+Nominations should be addressed to the Social Sciences Divisional Committee and sent to Michaela Aust (firstname.lastname@example.org).
+Please note that the annual application deadline was just changed to 15 December.

-Each nomination letter should be a single .pdf and should:
+Each nomination letter should be submitted as one single .pdf and should:

 - describe the submitted work and its contribution to its field and to social sciences, explaining what makes the material worthy of the Genevieve Gorst Herfurth Award